Nina Easton

 Nina Jane Easton (born October 27, 1958) is an American author, journalist, TV commentator, entrepreneur, and film producer.
 In 2016, she co-founded SellersEaston Media, a private-client storytelling service that chronicles the legacies and impact of leaders in business, public service, and philanthropy.
-A former senior editor and award-winning columnist for Fortune Magazine, she chaired Fortune Most Powerful Women International, with live events in Asia, Europe, Canada, and the U.S., and she co-chaired the Fortune Global Forum, bringing together top business and government leaders from around the world.
-At the Center for Strategic and International Studies (CSIS), she founded and hosts a live event series on global affairs called "Smart Women Smart Power."
-She is a frequent political analyst on television and was a 2012 fellow at the John F. Kennedy School of Government at Harvard University.
+A former senior editor and award-winning columnist for Fortune magazine, she chaired Fortune Most Powerful Women International, with live events in Asia, Europe, Canada, and the U.S., and co-chaired Fortune Global Forum, which brought together top business and government leaders from around the world.

+At Center for Strategic and International Studies (CSIS), she founded and hosts a live event series on global affairs called "Smart Women Smart Power."
+She is a frequent political analyst on television.
+In 2012, she was a fellow at Harvard Kennedy School at Harvard University.

-Early life
+Early life and education

 Nina Easton was born in Sudbury, Massachusetts, the daughter of James Easton, an aerospace engineer, and Janet Easton, a homemaker.
-She grew up in Rancho Palos Verdes, California and attended Miraleste High School.
-Her journalism career began at Colorado State University, Fort Collins, where she worked as a copy editor and reporter on the college newspaper and authored a front-page feature story for the Denver Post at age 19.
-After transferring to the University of California, Berkeley, she joined the staff of the Daily Californian, rising from reporter to international page editor and finally to managing editor.
-In a 2000 C-Span interview Easton stated: "I just started writing for the school paper and it never left my blood."
+She grew up in Rancho Palos Verdes, California, and attended Miraleste High School.

+Her involvement in journalism began at Colorado State University in Fort Collins, Colorado, where she worked as a copy editor and reporter on the college newspaper and authored a front page feature story for The Denver Post at age 19.
+After transferring to the University of California, Berkeley, she joined the staff of The Daily Californian, where she rose from reporter to international page editor and then to managing editor.
+In a 2000 C-SPAN interview, Easton said, "I just started writing for the school paper, and it never left my blood."